sim0njo/docs/docs/Phc2MqttV5.md

 - Once connected to P2M's AP, use a web browser to access it on <b>192.168.4.1</b>, you will receive the main webpage as described in chapter 6.1.

-- Goto [Configure Wifi](#configure-wifi) to configure the Wifi settings.
+- Goto [Configure Network](#configure-network) to configure the network settings.

-- After you configured the Wifi settings, reboot P2M via <b>Main Menu</b>-><b style="color:red">Reboot</b> (preferred),
+- After you configured the network settings, reboot P2M via <b>Main Menu</b>-><b style="color:red">Reboot</b> (preferred),
 alternatively you can press the <b>EN</b> button (less preferred).

-- The P2M module starts up and lights both red and blue LEDs, then connects to your Wifi network, after which both LEDs will turn off, P2M is now in STA-mode.
+- The P2M module starts up and lights both red and blue LEDs, then connects to your network, after which both LEDs will turn off, P2M is now in STA-mode or ETH-mode.

 - P2M will try to obtain date/time from
 the Internet by means of SNTP or read it from the RTC module if one is installed.

-###Finding P2M linked to your Wifi network
+###Finding P2M IP address

-- Now P2M is connected to your Wifi network, you need to find out it's IP address.
+- Now P2M is connected to your wired/wireless network, you need to find out it's IP address.

 - If your P2M has the optional OLED display, then press button <b>B1</b> or <b>B2</b> to display P2M's IP address.